TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Empirical results

-To understand the representations learned by our model, we visualize them on representative synthetic datasets in Fig.~\ref{fig:representation_visualization}, comparing raw features, pretrained TabICL embeddings, ZEUS representations, and \ours{}.
+Fig.~\ref{fig:representation_visualization}, comparing raw features, pretrained TabICL embeddings, ZEUS representations, and \ours{}.
 Visualizations for the full synthetic sets are provided in App.~\ref{app:representation_visualization}.
 Our method has strong performance on most of the synthetic datasets.
 The 1st and 2nd rows correspond to datasets where TabClustPFN outperforms ZEUS, while the last row shows a case where both methods fail.
 For our TabClustPFN, red stars denote cluster prototypes $C^{L}$ and points correspond to final representations $R^{L}$ after the last MLP layer and normalization.
 Points are colored by ground-truth labels.
 In the last row, the two clusters are highly overlapping, making the dataset intrinsically difficult regardless of the clustering algorithm.
 In the 1st row, $t$-SNE applied to raw features, TabICL embeddings, and ZEUS representations fails to reveal clear cluster structure.
 In contrast, TabClustPFN produces well-separated, blob-shaped groups, with prototypes located near cluster centers.
 This indicates that TabClustPFN reshapes the data into a geometry where cluster structure becomes explicit and aligned with prototype directions.
 In contrast, ZEUS representations often exhibit elongated, anisotropic cluster shapes.
 This can cause silhouette-based model selection to choose an incorrect number of clusters, as the metric implicitly favors compact, blob-like groups.
 We also observe that ZEUS performs well when the raw feature space already exhibits clear cluster structure (2nd row), but struggles when clusters are not well shaped in the input space (1st row).

 We visualize the decoder representations $R^{(L)}$ produced by \pin{} under different candidate values of $K$, together with the posterior over $K$ predicted by \cin{} (Fig.~\ref{fig:pin_cin_output}).
 For the easiest case (1st row), \cin{} outputs a sharp posterior concentrated on a single $K$, and the representation shows compact, well-separated clusters.
 As difficulty increases (3rd row), the posterior becomes more diffuse, reflecting greater uncertainty in $K$.
 We also observe that $K$ values with higher $\hat{p}(K|\mX)$ yield more coherent and compact cluster geometry, while low-probability $K$ leads to fragmented or less structured layouts.
 This alignment between representation quality and posterior mass indicates that CIN captures structural cues from PIN when estimating the cluster cardinality.